Breaking a Lease in Plymouth, Massachusetts - Know the Laws

 After all, a lease agreement is a contractual agreement.
 If breaking the lease in Massachusetts is the only option the tenant has, their best option would be to seek a mutual agreement with the landlord and continue to pay rent for the last month.

-It is the landlord's duty to find a new tenant for the rental unit before collecting the final rent payment from the previous tenant.
+It is the landlord's duty to find a new tenant for the rental property before collecting the final rent payment from the previous tenant.

 Justified Reasons for Breaking a Lease in Massachusetts

-As a landlord in Massachusetts, knowing the justified reasons that a tenant can use to break the lease is important.
-The following are the reasons a tenant can use to break their lease early without a penalty.
+As a landlord in Massachusetts, knowing the justified reasons that a tenant can use to breaking the lease is important.
+The following are the reasons a tenant can use for breaking their lease early without a penalty.

 Early Termination Clause

 Have you included an early termination clause in your lease agreement?
-If you have, then that may give your tenant the legal justification to break their lease early.
+If you have, then that may give your tenant the legal justification for breaking their lease early.
 Usually, an early termination clause requires tenants to meet two conditions prior to moving out.

 One of the conditions is to pay a penalty fee.
 The usual penalty fee tenants have to pay to a landlord is the equivalent of the rent of two months.
 The other condition has to do with the minimum notice requirement which is usually two months of rent.